Emanuel-de-Jong/Soundsphere-DJMAX-Skin-Settings/settings/settings/bin/Debug/netcoreapp3.1/README.txt

 choose a custom score* of your liking. "with early and late" means that it will show MIN if you hit too early.
 DJMAX does not have this feature, so it is not the default.
-Now override CustomScore.lua in soundsphere\sphere\screen\gameplay
+Now overwrite CustomScore.lua in soundsphere\sphere\screen\gameplay
 with your chosen custom score.
 Make sure you rename it to CustomScore.lua.

 (optional)3.
-Override soundsphere\sphere\screen\result\JudgeTable.lua*
+Overwrite soundsphere\sphere\screen\result\JudgeTable.lua*
 with DJMAX\settings\JudgeTable.lua
-Do the same for soundsphere\userdata\interface\result.json and DJMAX\settings\result.json*
+Do the same for soundsphere\userdata\interface\result.json with DJMAX\settings\result.json*

-4. Start up soundsphere and select one of the keymodes this skin offers.
+4. Start up soundsphere and select one of the keymodes this skin supports.

 custom score*:
 The grade you see after hitting a note.